 It can be as simple as helping a neighbor with their shopping.
-Or more noteworthy, putting themselves at risk to rescue a stranger, changing healthcare policies to benefit communities, or helping to rid the world of a devasting disease, impacting millions.
+Or more noteworthy, putting themselves at risk to rescue a stranger, changing healthcare policies to benefit communities, or helping to rid the world of a devastating disease, impacting millions.

-Are these people self-less, or self-interested?
+Are these people self-less or self-interested?

 Some believe they are driven by altruism, with no regard for themselves or their wellbeing, while others claim self-interest drives even the noblest action.

-In this article, we explore the meaning of altruism and discuss whether behavior can solely be motivated by another’s wellbeing.
+In this article, we explore the meaning of altruism and discuss whether behavior can be motivated solely by another’s wellbeing.
 And if so, why?
 We also uncover human and animal examples of altruistic behavior and the biological and philosophical implications beneath.

-What is Altruism in Psychology?
+What Is Altruism in Psychology?

 Altruism describes behavior motivated by the goal of increasing someone else’s welfare.
 In contrast, egoism defines acts driven by our self-interest (Batson, Ahmad, & Lishner, 2020).

 For example, the motivation behind stopping to help someone with a flat tire: